lucaswerkmeister/tool-lexeme-forms/README.md

 They’re listed in the maintainer(s)’ order of preference, from most to least preferred, but feel free to use any of these methods as it best suits you.
+It’s best to reach out to the maintainer(s) in advance, though, to see if the contribution is likely to be accepted or not.

+Additions or changes to the templates or translations should always be made on-wiki (see [above](#templates)), not sent as patches.

 ## License